 Become a Clinical Pharmacist

-Clinical pharmacists, often called hospital pharmacists, work in a clinical setting, such as a hospital or other patient care facility.
+Clinical pharmacists, often called hospital pharmacists, work in clinical settings such as hospitals or other patient care facilities.
 As clinical pharmacists, individuals work as an integral part of patient care teams, often working to provide medication recommendations and pharmaceutical therapy evaluations in conjunction with nurses and physicians.

 In hospital settings, a clinical pharmacist is likely to become very well educated on the pharmaceutical treatment of many chronic illnesses, including cancer, diabetes, HIV, arthritis, and other conditions that might find relief with the right medication treatment plan.